 COMMISSIONER USE ONLY

-In exceptional circumstances, a commissioner ( or NHS England regional team) may take the decision to place a patient with a special allocation scheme provider, without a specific incident having occurred at a GP Practice (e.g. an unregistered patient) or without an incident having been reported to the Police.
+In exceptional circumstances, a commissioner (ICB or NHS England regional team) may take the decision to place a patient with a special allocation scheme provider, without a specific incident having occurred at a GP Practice (e.g. an unregistered patient) or without an incident having been reported to the Police.

 The commissioner should complete the details below stating justification for the request and identify the authorising authority, then submit with the immediate removal form completed by the practice.